volodymyrhudyma/blog/content/blog/2020-04-26-getting-started-with-javascript.md

 console.log(JSON.stringify(johnsCar) === JSON.stringify(andrewsCar));
 ```

-Another options:
+Other options:

-* Write recursive function that will loop over object properties and make sure they are the same
+* Write a recursive function that will loop over object properties and make sure they are the same
 * Use well-tested and popular library ([underscore](https://underscorejs.org/#isEqual), [lodash](https://lodash.com/docs/4.17.15#isEqual)) -> *Recommended one*

 ## Comparison operators